 Froebel’s Gifts are considered to be the world’s first educational toys and child development tools.

 Froebel’s 10 “Gifts” basically include different educational toys that are designed to teach different concepts to kids; the gifts enable children to experiment and also build skills and knowledge through their experimentation.
-The gift set included yarn balls, sphere, cylinder, cube, prism, sticks and rings.
+The gift set included yarn balls, sphere, wooden cube, cylinder, prism, sticks and rings.

 - Gifts 1 to 6 – Three dimensional solids that let children experience whole forms of the physical world